 At this point, we’re going through the motions.
 It is something we have always done.
 Recycling allows folks to act like they’re in an episode of Care Bears: It gives us the impression we’re saving the planet, and it makes us feel superior to those who don’t recycle.
 It’s like Starbucks customers who think they’re better than Dunkin’ Donuts patrons.

 Recycling doesn’t save resources, doesn’t help the environment, and doesn’t help us save money.
-It is based on a trash heap of lies.We value your comments!
-Please weigh in on our comment section below.
+It is based on a trash heap of lies.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com